scramjetorg/transform-hub/README.md

 >_Tested with Python 3.8.10 and Ubuntu 20.04._

 Most important methods :construction_worker:
 ----------------------

+Create a stream:

 * `read_from` - create a new stream from an iterable or an object implementing .read() method.

+Transform a stream:

 * `map` - transform each chunk in a stream using specified function.
 * `filter` - keep only chunks for which specified function evaluates to `True`.
+* `flatmap` - run specified function on each chunk, and return all of its results as separate chunks.
+* `batch` - convert a stream of chunks into a stream of lists of chunks.

+Collect data from the stream (asynchronous):

 * `to_list` - write all resulting stream chunks into a list.
 * `reduce` - combine all chunks using specified function.